swiftly-solution/documentation/src/docs/scripting/events/gameevents/onhltvchangedmode.md

 ---

 # OnHltvChangedMode
-This event is triggered when hltv_changed_mode is triggered
+This event is triggered when hltv_changed_mode is triggered.
 ::: tabs
 @tab Lua
 ```lua